 Here are just a few examples of significant results we have obtained for our clients:

-- In Campbell, Duffy + Partners won a $21,400,000 verdict on behalf of a diabetic man for treatment he received in the emergency room of Temple University Hospital.
+- In Campbell, The Duffy Firm won a $21,400,000 verdict on behalf of a diabetic man for treatment he received in the emergency room of Temple University Hospital.
 When Ronald Campbell was taken to the hospital in October of 2007, he was administered glucagons and glucopaste by emergency medical technicians, then discharged to family members, who found him unresponsive in bed the next morning.
-The defense argued that the treatment and discharge was proper, as Mr. Campbell had been brought to the hospital 11 times for high or low blood sugar levels in the five years prior (including one two days earlier), and that he failed to properly manage his diabetes by not complying with medical advice.
-However, the firm successfully argued that diabetics who suffer from repeated episodes of hypoglycemia develop a condition termed ‘hypoglycemic unawareness’ in which the brain becomes less sensitive to lower and lower glucose levels.
+The defense argued that the treatment and discharge was proper, as Mr. Campbell had been brought to the hospital 11 times for high or low blood sugar levels in the five years prior (including one visit two days earlier), and that he failed to properly manage his diabetes by not complying with medical advice.
+However, the firm successfully argued that diabetics who suffer from repeated episodes of hypoglycemia develop a condition termed 'hypoglycemic unawareness' in which the brain becomes less sensitive to lower and lower glucose levels.

 - A young professional male visited a hospital ER in the region complaining of back pain, chest pain, headache and cough.
 Even though a number of tests indicated emergency surgery was needed that could not be performed at that hospital, the hospital delayed the transfer of the patient to another hospital and failed to include critical test results when he was finally transferred.
 Sadly, the patient died.
 The defendants argued that underlying medical issues, including Marfan syndrome and mitral valve prolapse, were contributing factors out of their control, that the patient was in significant end-organ dysfunction upon arrival and that he would not have survived the surgery.
-However, Duffy + Partners obtained a $7,500,000 settlement for his surviving wife and young child.
+However, The Duffy Firm obtained a $7,500,000 settlement for his surviving wife and young child.

 - When a young man in his 30’s with a history of alcohol abuse was found unconscious at the apartment of a friend, he was brought to an area emergency room for treatment.
 While still in the ER, he had a series of seizures, and his condition deteriorated to the point where he was brought to the ICU and placed on a ventilator.
 Though he became well enough to be discharged to a rehabilitation facility, the damage had been done.
 His brain was injured to the point of having to re-learn basically every functional task and he now requires 24/7 supervision.
-Though the defendants claimed that the brain damage was from alcohol poisoning, Duffy + Partners brought in experts who testified that the brain damage was from hypoglycemia, which could have been easily treated and prevented brain injury.
+Though the defendants claimed that the brain damage was from alcohol poisoning, The Duffy Firm brought in experts who testified that the brain damage was from hypoglycemia, which could have been easily treated and prevented brain injury.
 The case settled for $1,250,000.